The six phases of financial independence

 For kicks, here are some select examples I found from authors and bloggers I follow.

 - JL Collins, author of The Simple Path to Wealth, popularized the concept of “F-you money”.
-This is not necessarily financially independent sums of money but rather, enough money to buy a modest level of time and freedom for something else.
+This is not necessarily financially independent large sums of money but rather, enough money to buy a modest level of time and freedom for something else.
+I suspect that money threshold varies for everyone.

 - Various bloggers subscribe to a “4% rule”* whereby you might be able to live off your investments for ~ 30 years, increasing your portfolio withdraws with the rate of inflation.